audioplastic/soma/README.md

 Quick start guide to SOMA
 =========================

 This is a quick start guide to using the SOMA package.
 It really is very, very quick indeed!
 The best way to appreciate some of the novelty of SOMA is to jump straight in at the deep end, start poking and prodding parameters and then see what comes out.
-Later on we can disect the model to better understand what each stage is doing.
+Later on we can dissect the model to better understand what each stage is doing.